-The workshop program supports proposals for up to one-week meetings with the aim to synthesize existing knowledge, address emerging issues and/or to produce state-of-the-art science reports for leading journals.
+The workshop program supports proposals for up to one-week meetings with the aim to synthesise existing knowledge, address emerging issues and/or producing state-of-the-art science reports for leading journals.
 The aim of the workshops is to aid cross-fertilization of disciplinary approaches.
-This aim of this program is also to provide in-depth training for the junior researchers of the NESSC consortium.
+The aim of this program is also to provide in-depth training for the junior researchers of the NESSC consortium.

 Who can apply?